ABOUT

 I don’t isolate body parts.

-I don’t work from templates or protocols.
+I don’t work from templates.

-I look at the whole map —
+I look at the structure underneath.

-Pain, fatigue, and hesitation are not random.
+Pain, fatigue, hesitation — they’re not random.

 Change doesn’t come from pushing through.

-It comes from changing the conditions.
+It comes from changing the conditions your system is operating inside.

 What people notice